-- 1. The 2018-19 forecast is based on a 3% salary and benefit increase for all employees.
-The forecast beyond this current year has not been determined; however, the district remains committed to staying competitive with area districts in terms of salary and benefits for our employees.
-No salary increases have been projected beyond 2019 at this time.
-The current contract with the teachers expires June 30, 2018. - 2.
-The forecast does include costs associated with the Affordable Care Act.
-Costs would be applicable to the 2018-19 fiscal year and beyond.
+- 1. The 2019-20 forecast is based on a 2.5% salary and benefit increase for all employees, with the exception of bus drivers.
+Bus drivers were granted a 6.5% increase based on the need to adjust our pay to fit a very tight employment market in this sector.
+We have already reached salary agreements with all three employee associations for 2020-2021 of 2% and 2021-22 of 2% and the district remains committed to staying competitive with area districts in terms of salary and benefits for our employees.
+There is contingency language in our agreements to protect the district if our fund balance on the ASBR falls below 20% on July 1, 2020.
+Additionally, the contingency language also guarantees the employees that we will reopen negotiations if the fund balance on that date is over 25%. - 2.
 We continue to monitor changes/revisions to federal health care laws, and their potential impact to the District.
-We are in compliance with the Affordable Care Act for the 2017-18 school year as we meet the 95% threshold for providing health coverage to full-time employees. - 3.
+We are in compliance with the Affordable Care Act as we meet the 95% threshold for providing health coverage to full-time employees.
+Our Health Care Trust is currently at a safe reserve level, and current health claims are trending as expected. - 3.
 Purchased services and supplies remain flat. - 4.
 The District passed a \$47 million bond issue in 2017.
 Projects to be completed as part of our long-term capital plans can be viewed in the Appendix.
-We spent approximately \$16,000,000 during the 2017-18 fiscal year with the remainder carrying over into fiscal year 2018-19.
+We should complete all major projects and bond issue spending during the 2019-20 fiscal year.